edoardottt/awesome-hacker-search-engines/README.md

 ### Social Networks

-These can be seen as strange search engines, but they can be useful for osint.
+These can be useful for osint and social engineering.

 - [Facebook](https://www.facebook.com/)
 - [Instagram](https://www.instagram.com/)